Most people think Russian is hard to learn.

 No, if you’ve got the right resources, and take a good approach, you’ll find that there are plenty of reasons why Russian is actually quite easy to learn.

-1) Russian people are happy you’re learning Russian, so it’s easy to stay motivated
+1) Russian people are happy you want to learn Russian, so it’s easy to stay motivated

-When I was in Crimea having lunch, a guy came up to me and said: “Хорошо что ты учишь Русский.”
+When I was in the South of Russia having lunch on my first trip to Russia, a guy came up to me and said: “Хорошо что ты учишь Русский.”
 (It’s good that you’re learning Russian).

 I smiled and asked “Ага, почему?”
 (Aha, why?)